codeclimate/codeclimate/README.md

   CONTAINER_TIMEOUT_SECONDS=1800 codeclimate analyze // 30 minutes
   ```

+  Note: CONTAINER_TIMEOUT_SECONDS is not currently honored in the CLI.

 * You can also configure the default alotted memory with which each engine runs
   (default is 512_000_000 bytes):